Luis Arraez Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in MLB.

-- The Padres have a 4.01 team ERA that ranks 10th across all league pitching staffs.
+- The Padres have a 3.98 team ERA that ranks 10th among all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs surrendered (59 total, 1.1 per game).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (59 total, 1.1 per game).

+- The Padres are sending Musgrove (2-2) to the mound for his seventh start of the season.
+He is 2-2 with a 5.64 ERA and 31 strikeouts through 30 1/3 innings pitched.

-- The lefty last pitched on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up four hits.
+- The right-hander's last time out was on Friday against the New York Yankees, when he tossed 6 1/3 innings, surrendering one earned run while giving up six hits.

-- In 10 games this season, the 30-year-old has a 5.22 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .244 to his opponents.
+- The 30-year-old has an ERA of 5.64, with 9.2 strikeouts per nine innings, in six games this season.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.